agneknie/OpenGL-University-Project/README.md

 # COM3503 3D Computer Graphics Assignment

 ### My assignment for the 3D Computer Graphics Module at the University of Sheffield.
-Achieved Grade: 71%.
+Achieved Grade: 71% (First Class).

 ## Start
 The main start of the program is [Museum.java](src/start/Museum.java) in the [start package](src/start).